greg-js/arch-wiki-md-repo/wiki/_content/english/Android tethering.md

 ```

-As root run the `udevadm control restart` command (or reboot your computer) to make the change effective.

-Now run in your linux PC the `adb shell` command from the Android SDK as plain (non root) user: you should get a unix prompt *in your phone*.
+As root run the `sudo udevadm control --reload` command to make the change effective.
+To make sure the change took effect, run 'adb devices' and it should say 'device' instead of 'unauthorized'.
+Another way to make it take effect is to reboot.
+Another test is to run `adb shell` to get to your phones unix prompt.
+The command should work without needing sudo.

 ### Procedure